Conductive homogeneity of compact metric spaces and construction of p-energy: Introduction

+With several requirements described in Section~\ref{FRW}, the family $\{K_w\}_{w \in T}$ is called a partition of $K$.
+For each $n \ge 1$, $T_n$ has a natural graph structure associated with a given partition $\{K_w\}_{w \in T}$.
+Namely, if

 then $(T_n, E_n^*)$ is a connected graph, which is illustrated in Figure~\ref{FIGINT3}.
-To avoid technical complexity, we are going to explain our results under Assumption~\ref{ALFR} hereafter in this introduction.
-In fact, if $(K, d)$ is $\a$-Ahlfors regular for some $\a$ and the metric $d$ is $1$-adapted, then Assumption~\ref{ALFR} holds.
+To avoid technical complexity, we are going to explain our results under Assumption~\ref{ALFR} hereafter in the introduction.
+In fact, if $(K, d)$ is $\a$-Ahlfors regular for some $\a$ and the metric $d$ is $1$-adapted in the sense of \cite{GAMS} , then Assumption~\ref{ALFR} holds.
 So our setting should be broad enough.